open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/collector.md

 The chart's default logs pipeline uses the `loggingexporter`.
-Paired with the `logsCollection` preset's `filelogreceiver` it is easy to accidentally feed the exported logs back into the Collector, which can cause a "log explosion".
+Paired with the `logsCollection` preset's `filelogreceiver` it is easy to accidentally feed the exported logs back into the collector, which can cause a "log explosion".

-To prevent the looping, the default configuration of the receiver excludes the Collector's own logs.
+To prevent the looping, the default configuration of the receiver excludes the collector's own logs.
 If you want to include the collector's logs, make sure to replace the `logging` exporter with an exporter that does not send logs to collector's standard output.